-- Students can use the buses to and from School - Ks3 students line up at the Arterberry road bus stop and Ks4 students at the bottom of Crescent road. - We STRONLGY encourage students to walk.
-It is often quicker to walk into Wimbledon or Raynes Park given long queue times at the bus stop and traffic.
-We also encourage a healthier lifestyle. - Students must be considerate of our neighbours regarding noise and must never enter a residents garden or sit on walls/railings - No loitering in Wimbledon no shops - No more than 4 students together - Travel carefully (e.g using crossings, avoiding use of airpods/headphones etc)
+- We STRONLGY encourage students to walk as much as possible.
+It is often quicker to walk into Wimbledon, Wimbledon Chase or Raynes Park given long queue times at the bus stop and traffic.
+We also encourage a healthier lifestyle. - Students must be considerate of our neighbours regarding noise and must never enter a resident's garden or sit on walls/railings. - No loitering in Wimbledon, Wimbledon Chase or Raynes Park no shops. - No more than 4 students together. - Travel carefully (e.g. using crossings, avoiding use of 'Air Pods'/headphones etc). - KS4 students taking the bus from school must use the bus stop at the bottom of Crescent Road.